zhaoxuyang13/hedb/README.md

 **Important notes of Experiment 4:**

 - We do not run KLEE/Z3 using the log, as it takes too long.
-Instead, we measure the cost for one invocation and time it with the invocation frequency.
-We measure the optimized KLEE/Z3 using real machine.
+Instead, we measure the cost for one invocation and multiply it by the invocation frequency.
 - KLEE does not support floating-point numbers, hence Q18 is not supported.
-- Owing to the randomness, the results may not exactly match the origial.

 ## Limitations